-The Board are of the opinion that the Company has applied the principles and recommendations of the Code in all material aspects for the year ended 31 December 2022.
+The Company applies the principles and governance practices of the King Report on Corporate Governance for South Africa, 2016 ("King IV Report") as far as they are applicable and proportional to the Company's needs.
+The Board are of the opinion that the Company has applied the principles and recommendations of the Code in all material aspects for the year ended 31 December 2023.